bakgaard/Stories/AdrexTheEngineer/Chapter6.md

 Adrex let the weight settle, as he reached for a small tube next to him along with some parchment.

-"Well, the idea was, that it all goes down the tube as one unit" he started, taking some parchment, placing it above the tube's end, gently stuffing it down with a finger, before he pulled it up again.
+"Well, the idea was that it all goes down the tube as one unit" he started, taking some parchment, placing it above the tube's end, gently stuffing it down with a finger, before he pulled it up again.
 In his hand he now had parchment with folds perfect to the tube.

 "If we put powder at the bottom, the explosive ball on the top, and seal it all with the parchment, that could slide right down the tube.
 Afterwards we can prick a hole into the side of the unit once it is inside the tube, put the fuse in there, and it should keep it in place".

 He looked at his master, to the parchment, and back to Yurgunn.
-"I hope" he added somewhat uncertain.
+"...
+I hope" he added somewhat uncertain.

 If it wasn't for the height difference between the two, Yurgunn would have tilted her head forward, with an eyebrow raised to give him 'that' look, but instead she shook her head twice before adding:
 "A tiny fuse like that won't hold anything."